SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

+* Martial Training

+You gain proficiency with light armor, medium armor, and martial weapons.

+### Level 2

 * Mana Shield

 You can use your bonus action to gain temporary hit points equal to your sorcerer level + Charisma modifier for one minute, a number of times per long rest equal to your proficiency bonus.
-Starting from 2nd level, if you are out of uses, you can spend two sorcery points instead.
+If you are out of uses, you can spend two sorcery points instead.

-* Martial Training

-You gain proficiency with light armor, medium armor, and martial weapons.

 ### Level 6